notificationapi-com/docs/docs/intro.md

 #### REST API

-Our REST is being gradually documented [here](https://documenter.getpostman.com/view/33830909/2sA35LVKMS).
+Our REST API is being gradually documented [here](https://documenter.getpostman.com/view/33830909/2sA35LVKMS).
 If you don't see something you need, just ping us.

 ---